post-kerbin-mining-corporation/build-deploy/README.md

       mod-id: 230112  # The CurseForge mod ID for deployment
   - GitHub:
       enabled: false  # activate/deactivate this deployment script
-      mod-id: 230112  # The CurseForge mod ID for deployment
 ```

 ### `.travis.yml`